 To avoid infection, it is necessary to wash your hands at all times for PICC line care.
 Aside from proper hand washing, use sterile gloves to protect the IV from dirt, germs or bacteria.
 Disinfect the catheter, tubing, caps and other parts of the PICC before and after use.

 You must also avoid activities that could expose your IV to infection, such as bathing and swimming.
 You should take showers instead.
 Even when you take showers you must be very careful!
 Your PICC insertion site must not get wet; you should use a waterproof shower cover, or shower sleeve.
 I have personally used a variety of shower covers.
 Before knowing about these, I used to shower by covering my PICC with plastic wrap and tape!
-However, after using several PICC shower covers, I personally would recommend the Dry Pro Shower PICC Cover.
+However, after using several PICC shower covers, I personally would recommend the Waterproof Shower Protector.
 This one has been the most effective at keeping all the water out and staying in place.
 Nonetheless, make sure to check that the pump works correctly when putting it on and that you choose the size of best fit for your arm.

 Demanding or strenuous activities, such as exercising, that require the arm on which the PICC is placed, should be avoided.
 Ask assistance when you have to lift heavy objects to avoid pressure on your PICC.